AkashDivya/Explore-Flutter-FireStore/README.md

 # Things implemented in this App

 This was my first Flutter App.
 My intentions were to implement as many things as I can so that I can learn those things.
-This App contains implementation of the followings:
+This App contains the implementation of the followings:
   - Firebase's Cloud FireStore
   - Firebase's Cloud Storage
   - Custom Firebase Text by Text Search